-HPE ComputeSensor is a light-weight performance and health collection tool that provides a quick overview of the workloads and applications that are available and running on a Virtual Machine (VM).
+HPE ComputeSensor is a light-weight performance and health collection tool that provides a quick overview of the workloads and applications that are running on a Virtual Machine (VM).
 HPE ComputeSensor helps you monitor the system where it is installed and troubleshoot the resource bottlenecks by collecting metrics that indicate the health and performance of the system.
-The tool is deployed on the VMs to gather vital information and to provide a quick overview about the resource utilization.